 About the project

-SHTP 2 offers a total of sixteen bursaried 12-month training placements (full-time) at eight partner sites around the UK between 2018-2020.
-The project will provide trainees with the opportunity to learn either the on-board specialist skills used in operating and maintaining historic sailing vessels, or the skills and ethical approaches related to museum shipkeeping.
+From 2018-2021, SHTP 2 delivered 16 bursaried training placements of 12 months duration across museum and traditional vessel partner sites.
+The project provided trainees with the opportunity to learn either the specialist skills used in operating and maintaining historic sailing vessels, or the conservation techniques and terminology related to museum shipkeeping.

 SHTP 2 is the second training programme of its kind, following the success of the first scheme (SHTP 1) which ran from 2014-2016/17.
 Both projects addressed the skills gap in the maritime heritage sector around maintaining and operating historic vessels using traditional techniques and materials passed down from previous generations.
 As a result of both training programmes, 26 young people aged 18-30 have gained the experience and skills necessary to join the maritime heritage workforce.

 The following report looks at what the project has achieved and shares lessons learned for future projects:

 Over the course of the programme, NHS-UK produced a series of learning videos that can be shared with the wider sector to highlight traditional skills and historic vessel conservation beyond the project.
 The following films were developed from the 2019 masterclass delivered by Tom Cunliffe to our Year 1 trainees.
 They explore the different types of rig configurations our trainees would encounter on placement, along with traditional navigation techniques.